Town of Cottesloe: Suburbs

-The suburb of Cottesloe is the only suburb within this local government area, but four short streets with the suburb of Claremont fall under its jurisdiction.
+The suburb of Cottesloe is the only suburb within this local government area, but four short streets in the suburb of Claremont fall under its jurisdiction.

 Heritage listed places

 As of 2024, 430 places are heritage-listed in the Town of Cottesloe, of which 27 are on the State Register of Heritage Places, among them the Cottesloe Civic Centre and the Residence of John Curtin.

 Mayor

 The current mayor of Cottesloe, as of October 2021 is Lorraine Young, who was formerly the Deputy Mayor.
 She had been Acting Mayor before she was elected Mayor, due to former Mayor Phil Angers having retired for health reasons.
 The current deputy mayor is Helen Sadler.